sizhongbin/sizhongbin.github.io/OrnaNote/event/wintara.md

 *Remark:*

 *All Wintara gears will reduce your def.
-If you are playing Swash / Finesse spec, you can also try them for higher spec bonus.*
+If you are playing Swash / Finesse spec, you can also try them for higher spec bonus.
+But don't forget they are useable by magic user only.*

 *by SzHb*